 This webpage explains how to use an excel file read PDF to excel with VBA code that allows you to convert many PDF files to Excel.
 To use the read PDF to Excel and format a PDF file into a usable excel file you should open the file below that a number of different various macros.
 The read PDF to excel macro sets deal with different types of problems that can arise when copying from PDF to Excel using alternative macros.
 Unlike other PDF to excel programs that you can purchase, all of the macros are provided on an open source basis.
-The conversions from PDF to Excel are geared to financial modelling applications.
-When using the excel model with macros to convert, you should first copy and paste special the stuff you want from the PDF file.
+The conversions from PDF to Excel are geared to financial modelling applications where you want the data in excel.
+When using the excel model with macros to convert, you should first copy and paste special the stuff you want from the PDF file (this can be straight from google chrome or from adobe).
 When you paste, paste special as unicode text.
-You do not have to download a PDF file, but you can take it directly from the internet.
+You do not have to download a PDF file, but you can take it directly from the internet (not with the internet explorer).
 A step-by-step example of how to use the read pdf program is included in the case studies page.

 Please note that when you run the read pdf to excel program, it does not work perfectly every time because of the vagaries in the way data comes into excel from pdf programs.
 I hope you do not give up when this happens.
 I think I have been able to solve very many of the practical problems, but not every single one.
 If you are having problems, please do not hesitate to send me an e-mail at firstname.lastname@example.org.
 An example of a more complex example is included at on a subsequent page. http://edbodmer.com/complex-a-z-example/.
 To re-format pdf’s, click on the button below and then download the file.
 Make sure that the status bar at the bottom of your excel file has the Shift, CNTL A instructions.
 This status bar should show up in other excel files that you move to.

 On this page I walk through different problems and issues that arise when copying data from a PDF file and pasting it to an Excel file.